How to Divide Dahlia Tubers in the Spring

 Dividing dahlia tubers can also be useful for controlling the size of the plant.

-If you have a large dahlia plant that is taking up to much space in your garden, you can divide the tubers to create smaller plants.
+If you have a large dahlia plant that takes up too much space in your garden, you can separate the tubers to create smaller plants.

 Renewal